-The Board has in place frameworks and systems for measuring and routinely reporting on Clinical Governance and the safety and quality of care provided to the communities the District serves.
-These systems and activities reflect the principles, performance and reporting guidelines as detailed in NSW Health Policy Directive 'Patient Safety and Clinical Quality Program' (PD2005\608).
+The Board has in place frameworks and systems for measuring and routinely reporting on Clinical Governance and the safety and quality of care provided to the communities the Nepean Blue Mountains Local Health District serves.
+These systems and activities reflect the principles, performance and reporting guidelines as detailed in NSW Health Policy Directive 'Patient Safety and Clinical Quality Program' (PD2005_608).

-The District has:
+The Nepean Blue Mountains Local Health District has:

 - Clear lines of accountability for clinical care which are regularly communicated to clinical staff and to staff who provide direct support to them.
-The authority of facility/network general managers is also clearly understood. - Effective forums in place to facilitate the involvement of clinicians and other health staff in decision making at all levels of the District. - A systematic process for the identification and management of clinical incidents and minimisation of risks to the District. - An effective complaint management system for the District and complaint information is used to improve patient care. - A Medical and Dental Appointments Advisory Committee to review the appointment or proposed appointment of all visiting practitioners and specialists.
-The Credentials Subcommittee provides advice to the Medical and Dental Appointment Advisory Committee on all matters concerning the clinical privileges of visiting practitioners or staff specialists. - An Aboriginal Health Advisory Committee with clear lines of accountability for clinical and other health services delivered to Aboriginal people. - Adopted the Decision Making Framework for NSW Health Aboriginal Health Practitioners Undertaking Clinical Activities to ensure that Aboriginal Health Practitioners are trained, competent, ready and supported to undertake clinical activities. - Achieved appropriate accreditation of healthcare facilities and their services. - Licensing and registration requirements which are checked and maintained. - A Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council - A Hospital Clinical Council representing each public hospital in the entity. - A Local Health District Clinical Council.
+The authority of facility/network general managers is also clearly understood. - Effective forums in place to facilitate the involvement of clinicians and other health staff in decision making at all levels of the Nepean Blue Mountains Local Health District. - A systematic process for the identification and management of clinical incidents and minimisation of risks to the Nepean Blue Mountains Local Health District. - An effective complaint management system for the Nepean Blue Mountains Local Health District and complaint information is used to improve patient care. - A Medical and Dental Appointments Advisory Committee to review the appointment or proposed appointment of all visiting practitioners and specialists.
+The Credentials Subcommittee provides advice to the Medical and Dental Appointment Advisory Committee on all matters concerning the clinical privileges of visiting practitioners or staff specialists. - An Aboriginal Health Advisory Committee with clear lines of accountability for clinical and other health services delivered to Aboriginal people. - Adopted the Decision Making Framework for NSW Health Aboriginal Health Practitioners Undertaking Clinical Activities to ensure that Aboriginal Health Practitioners are trained, competent, ready and supported to undertake clinical activities. - Achieved appropriate accreditation of healthcare facilities and their services. - Licensing and registration requirements which are checked and maintained. - A Medical Staff Executive Council, at least two Medical Staff Councils and a Mental Health Medical Staff Council (or an alternative mechanism established in accordance with the Model By-Laws) - A Hospital Clinical Council for each public hospital in the entity - The Local Health District has Clinical Councils for each of its hospitals but does not have a Local Health District Clinical Council.
+The functions of the hospital Clinical Councils are supported by other specialist clinic groups and functions including a Clinical Advisory Group, Accreditation Criteria Committees, Planning & Strategy Board Sub-committee, Clinical Service Plans, New and Innovative Procedures Advisory Committee and by specific groups formed by Ministry, including the Low Value Surgery and Surgical Services Task Forces.
+This approach enables the LHD to deliver the functions identified in the Nepean Blue Mountains Local Health District By-Laws without duplicating effort.

-The Chief Executive has mechanisms in place to ensure that the relevant registration authority is informed where there are reasonable grounds to suspect professional misconduct or unsatisfactory professional conduct by any registered health professional employed or contracted by the District.
+The Chief Executive has mechanisms in place to ensure that the relevant registration authority is informed where there are reasonable grounds to suspect professional misconduct or unsatisfactory professional conduct by any registered health professional employed or contracted by the Nepean Blue Mountains Local Health District.